cgranjon/Model-Slider-MEL/README.md

 # How to install
-Save the script in you "../maya/../scripts/" directory.
+Save the script in your "../maya/../scripts/" directory.

 # How to use
 1. In Maya, select a model you want to line up (select in the viewport, not the Outliner.
 The tool needs an active viewport.)